Login

 What is vanilla?

 Real vanilla comes from the beans of vanilla orchids.
-There are a couple of different types of vanilla orchids found in various countries around the world, and each resulting bean has a slightly different flavor with woody, floral, or spicy notes.
+Various types of vanilla orchids exist around the world, each producing beans with slightly different flavors that include woody, floral, or spicy notes.
 Some of the most common vanilla bean variations include:

 • Madagascar Bourbon Vanilla Beans